iakhator/unacast-crawler/README.md

 ## Introduction

-**Unacast Crawler**  is a web crawler for crawling web page using url.
+**Unacast Crawler**  is a web crawler for crawling web page using url that leverage on serverless, express, AWS cloud functions, simple message queue and dynamodb.

 ## Setup